MoneyLion/coding-challenge-search-ui/README.md

 1. Clone this repository to your local machine
 2. Create a simple UI that meets the requirements below
-4. Compress your work into a .zip and email it back to us for review.
+4. Compress your work into a .zip file that includes your name and email it back to us for review.

 ### Additional Notes